napari/napari/README.md

 **napari** is a fast, interactive, multi-dimensional image viewer for Python.
 It's designed for browsing, annotating, and analyzing large multi-dimensional images.
 It's built on top of `PyQt` (for the GUI), `vispy` (for performant GPU-based rendering), and the scientific Python stack (`numpy`, `scipy`).

 We're developing **napari** in the open!
-But the project is in a **pre-alpha** stage.
+But the project is in an **alpha** stage, and there will still occasionally be **breaking changes** from patch to patch.
 You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.
-Expect **breaking changes** from patch to patch.

 ## installation